 *Conform to all rules and regulations, including all safety requirements and acceptable use policies, of the place of employment and home school/division.

 Adhere to all workplace screenings, background checks, and policies.
-Obey laws and follow all pandemic/ disease safety mitigations outlined by the school division and employer.
+Obey laws and follow all pandemic/ infectious disease safety mitigations outlined by the school division and employer.

-Recognize there is potential exposure to sensitive information regarding clients, customers, students, or other parties while participating in the HQWBL experience.
+Recognize there is potential exposure to sensitive information regarding clients, customers, students, or other parties while participating in the CTE HQWBL experience.
 Students should refrain from sharing any and all sensitive information regarding personnel, customers, clients, or other stakeholders.

-Consult the HQWBL coordinator/teacher/point-of-contact about any difficulties arising at the workplace or related to the HQWBL experience.
+Consult the CTE WBL coordinator/teacher/point of contact about any difficulties arising at the workplace or related to the CTE HQWBL experience.

-Complete all required assignments related to the HQWBL experience and make up any school work missed due to participation in the HQWBL experience.
+Complete all required assignments related to the CTE HQWBL experience and make up any school work missed due to participation in the CTE HQWBL experience.

 Perform workplace responsibilities efficiently.

-Furnish the HQWBL coordinator/teacher/point-of-contact with necessary information about the HQWBL experience and complete promptly all necessary reports.
+Furnish the CTE WBL coordinator/teacher/point of contact with necessary information about the CTE HQWBL experience and complete promptly all necessary reports.

-Participate in the CTSO and other school activities required in connection with the HQWBL experience as it applies to a CTE course.
+Participate in the CTSO and other school activities required in connection with the CTE HQWBL experience as it applies to a CTE course.

-EMPLOYER/MENTOR AGREES TO (as applicable to the HQWBL experience):
+EMPLOYER/MENTOR AGREES TO (as applicable to the CTE HQWBL experience):

-Communicate, as needed, with the HQWBL coordinator/teacher/point-of-contact regarding student concerns, on-site visits and completion of all required HQWBL forms.
+Communicate, as needed, with the CTE WBL coordinator/teacher/point of contact regarding student concerns, on-site visits, and completion of all required CTE HQWBL forms.

-*Give the student an orientation of the facility, introduction to relevant staff, and any pertinent safety guidelines at the beginning of the HQWBL experience.
+*Give the student an orientation of the facility, introduction to relevant staff, and any pertinent safety guidelines at the beginning of the CTE HQWBL experience.

 *Provide organized and progressive occupational experiences (as outlined in the training plan) to expose students to as many aspects of the operation as possible (if applicable).